AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Searching.md

 Searching for streams
 =====================

-``GetStreamsAsync`` is an overloaded method that is also used to search for and return streams (also see [Streams](xref:sdsStreams) for information about using ``GetStreamAsync`` to return streams).
+``GetStreamsAsync`` is an overloaded method that is also used to search for and return streams (also see [Streams](xref:sdsStreams) for information about using ``GetStreamsAsync`` to return streams).
 When you call an overloaded method, the software determines the most appropriate method to use by comparing the argument types specified in the call to the method definition.

 The syntax of the client libraries method is as follows:

-      _metadataService.GetStreamsAsync(string searchText, int skip, int count);
+      _metadataService.GetStreamsAsync(query:"QueryString", skip:0, count:100);

 Searching for streams is also possible using the REST API and specifying the optional ``query`` parameter, as shown here: